atharesinc/athares-browser/README.md

 #### 0.3.6 (5 minute fixes)

--   Mobile Ellipsis on channel should do something (???) or be hidden
--   Remove user from circle after leaving circle
 -   Make sure channel and revision are not both active
--   Find all the places where we're getting users from the circle and then fitler out those who are null (might be tricky)
+-   Find all the places where we're getting users from the circle and then filter out those who are null (might be tricky)

 #### 0.4.0 (Essential Nice-to-haves)